Skip to main content

 Accent Colors

-Inspired by the Charles’s love for sailing and his sailboat, Rebecca, the accent colors add a touch of personality and vibrancy.
-These hues complement the primary palette and are perfect for adding emphasis to specific elements.
-HEX, RGB, and CMYK values are provided for precise color replication in both digital and print mediums.
+Inspired by Charles’s passion for sailing and his boat, Rebecca, our accent colors introduce personality and vibrancy into the brand.
+These tones are designed to complement the primary palette and are ideal for highlighting key elements or creating visual interest in layouts.
+Exact PMS, HEX, RGB, and CMYK codes have been provided to support both screen and print reproduction.

 Peaceful Harbor